Federal Aviation Administration (FAA), DOT.

 Costs of Compliance

-How many airplanes does this AD impact?
-We estimate that this AD affects 50 airplanes in the U.S. registry.
+How many airplanes would this proposed AD impact?
+We estimate that this proposed AD affects 50 airplanes in the U.S. registry.

 |Labor cost||Parts cost||Total cost per airplane||Total cost on U.S. operators|